Carter Hodgkin's work transforms atomic particle collisions into line and color to create animations, paintings and

 Her work is included in Art+Science Now, a survey of artists working at the frontiers of science and technology.
 She teaches at Parsons/The New School.

-Using code, I simulate particle collisions to create hyper-energetic works composed of thousands of dots.
+Using code, I create hyper-energetic works composed of thousands of dots from simulateds particle collisions.
 Colliding particles reveal structures and patterns of movement within invisible forces; conjuring phenomena such as fireworks, waterfalls, vortexes and eruptions.

 Negotiating between stasis and movement, the work charts a metaphoric territory where gesture, line, motif and color bring drawing and painting into architectural space.
 Binding together concepts of time and process, they represent an interaction with space to map transitory forces that compel progression and growth.